deepintdev/deepint-documentation/SOURCES.md

 ## Updating via API

-The preferred method for updating your sources is using the API, since it's the most secure way of autoatically transfering your data to Deep Intelligence.
+The preferred method for updating your sources is using the API, since it's the most secure way of automatically transferring your data to Deep Intelligence.

 You can update any source by using the instances API: